diarmuidw/PythonBook/Chapter1.md

 print("Hello, World!")
 ```

 This program prints the message "Hello, World!" to the console.
-As you can see, the syntax is straightforward, and the program requires only one line of code.# [Chapter 1: Python Basics](chapter1_0.1.md)
+As you can see, the syntax is straightforward, and the program requires only one line of code.

 # Installation and Setup